Exercise to Support Bladder Health

 - the sudden and uncontrollable need to urinate (urgency),

 - waking in the middle of the night to void (nocturia).

 - pelvic organ prolapse (organ descent of urethra, bladder, vagina or rectum).

 There is evidence that doing Kegels, or pelvic floor exercises, can lower the risk of stress incontinence, which is the involuntary loss of urine with coughing, sneezing or exercise (Cochrane Review).
 However, exercise for the pelvic floor muscles should incorporate both lengthening and strengthening and can be part of your regular exercise program.
 Often the pelvic floor is tight and needs to attain its proper length before it can contract.
 To ensure the pelvic floor moves through its entire range of motion, therapeutic exercise that incorporates proper breathing along with deep core and hip strengthening is essential.

 Breath control is one of the most important aspects of improve pelvic floor function.
 Lengthening of the pelvic floor occurs on the inhale as the pelvic floor descends like a hammock.
 Strengthening or contracting the pelvic floor occurs on the exhale as the diaphragm pulls the pelvic floor back inside the pelvis, making the pelvic floor hammock taut, like a trampoline (see diagram below).
 Breath holding from stress or habit does not allow the pelvic floor to move or function as it should.
-Pregnancy, child birth and/or adhesions from surgery, trauma/ falls or gut inflammation further disrupts pelvic floor function when the diaphragm is not able to move appropriately.
+Pregnancy, child birth and/or adhesions from surgery, trauma/ falls or gut inflammation can disrupt pelvic floor function when the diaphragm is not able to move appropriately.